vinceimbat/vinceimbat/content/How to implement a spaced repetition writing system.md

 - Review each inkling.
 If the inkling was interesting and you were able to expand it but you need more time, schedule it soon for another review.
 - If the inkling is interesting but is hard to expand, schedule it for a later time.
 - If the inkling is no longer interesting, remove it.
-- If you have developed the inkling into a permanent note, transfer it to your [[Zettelkasten]].
+- If you have developed the inkling into a permanent note, transfer it to your [[thoughts/zettelkasten]].

 I implement these rules in [[thoughts/my morning writing practice]].